justpods/justcard/README.md

 # Just: _Card Game_

-Just a card game that build from Python.
+Just a Card Game that build from Python.
 The main propose is playing with websocket server that able to play some game together with any connected servers.

 ## Features